-1 CONFERENCE ROOMS The renovation of the 1960s additions to the Academy building increased the space available for meetings of its advisory committees and other scientific groups.
-The first floor was reconfigured to include two enlarged meeting rooms with adjoining spaces for smaller sessions and social events.
-All meeting rooms now include state-ofthe-art audiovisual capabilities, improved acoustics, and energy-efficient lighting.

-11 COURTS Three existing open-air spaces adjacent to the first-floor conference rooms were converted to enclosed courts with skylights.
+10 CONFERENCE ROOMS The 2010 renovation of the 1960s additions to the Academy building increased the space available for meetings of its advisory committees and other groups.
+During the renovation, the first floor was reconfigured to include two enlarged meeting rooms with adjoining spaces for smaller sessions and social events.
+All meeting rooms now include state-of-the-art audiovisual capabilities, improved acoustics, and energy-efficient lighting.
+11 COURTS During the 2010 renovation, existing open-air spaces adjacent to the first-floor conference rooms were converted to enclosed courts with skylights.
 Two of the courts incorporate solar technologies in their roofs for energy conservation.

-12 EINSTEIN STATUE The statue of Albert Einstein in the southwest corner of the Academy's grounds has become perhaps the Academy building's most recognizable feature.
+12 EINSTEIN STATUE

+The statue of Albert Einstein in the southwest corner of the Academy's grounds has become perhaps the Academy building's most recognizable feature.
 The bronze sculpture depicts Einstein holding a tablet with equations symbolizing three of his most important scientific contributions.
 A circular sky map shows the planets, sun, moon and stars positioned as they were when the memorial was dedicated in 1979.
+Additional information about Einstein and the statue is at www.nasonline.org/einstein-memorial.